Eleonor2004/synapse_frontend/prompt2.md

 Most components have been designed already but when i upload a file athat has the required structure and sheet it fails at the validation of the sheet structure
 ---

 I want the work on the workbech to be done progressively given that it is arduous and we test it progressively, and only when i validate a tash that we move to the next.
-Let me know if you need environment variables or authentication details to test logged-in logic.
 Also feel free to suggest packages that improve UX (e.g. Framer Motion, ShadCN UI, React Icons).
+I equally attached a pdf that contains the tables: each table representing the data of one sheet of the excel file i am using to test the application

 Thanks!
 I want this to feel like a top-tier, production-ready app — polish matters.